alexjoverm/alexjover.com/src/blog/2017/08/How-I-made-a-Progressive-Web-App-out-of-my-Blog/readme.md

   One day I wanted to learn about PWA (Progressive Web App), so I though: What's better than doing it with my own blog?
 date: 2017-08-07
 layout: Post
+hero: heroes/Post
 ---

-# How I made a Progressive Web App out of my Blog

-I think that's something developers do: when we wanna learn something, we go and get our hands dirty, right?
+I think that's something developers do: when we want to learn something, we go and get our hands dirty, right?

 The first thing I wanted was to get **metrics and insights** on the blog at that point.
 For that I used [Lighthouse](https://github.com/GoogleChrome/lighthouse) in its Chrome extension version.